-If the WSU copy is checked out, you can order a copy via Summit (6 week check-out, no renewal)
+If the WSU copy is checked out, you can order a copy via Summit (6-week check-out, one renewal)

 Finding WSU Dissertations and Theses (not all theses are available at the WSU Libraries; some may be electronic and some may not.
 If you are reading this in a class with me, ask me a question about electronic dissertations and theses (often referred to as EADs)...)